-The 11 vacant Housing Seites in the East 18th St Area range in size from 0.08 acres to 5.71 acres.
-The existing zoning for these sites-Housing Sites includeincludes P-D, R-35, R-20, and C-2.
-The surrounding land uses for these vacant sites-Housing Sites is consistent with the information for the non-vacant sites Housing Sites above.
+The 11 vacant Housing Sites in the East 18th St Area range in size from 0.08 acres to 5.71 acres.
+The existing zoning for these Housing Sites includes P-D, R-35, R-20, and C-2.
+The surrounding land uses for these vacant Housing Sites is consistent with the information for the non-vacant Housing Sites above.